jcmartinez/drupalpro14/README.md

 IMPORTANT: During the installation you will be asked to create a user account.
 Make sure that the username for this account is: drupalpro

-Once the installation is done login to your new system using your "drupalpro" account and the password that you selected.
+Once the installation is done you can login to your new system using your "drupalpro" account and the password that you selected.

-Note: If you install Ubuntu in a VirtualBox machine you may want to install also the VirtualBox guest additions.
+Note: At this point if you are installing Ubuntu in a VirtualBox machine you may want to install also the VirtualBox guest additions.
+Instructions at https://www.virtualbox.org/manual/ch04.html (look under "Installing the Linux Guest Additions").
 If you are installing in a physical machine ignore this note.

 ##Update Ubuntu for the first time